MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-export-payments-bank-file.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bank file export, re-export, bank transfer, AMC, bank data conversion service, funds transfer ms.date: 10/01/2018 ms.author: sgroespe
+ms.search.keywords: bank file export, re-export, bank transfer, AMC, bank data conversion service, funds transfer ms.date: 04/01/2019 ms.author: sgroespe
 redirect_url: finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer
-ms.openlocfilehash: 14015c089e3cd6db19a12fe4eed72d523f3aefc5
+ms.openlocfilehash: 539aac89d2da6b2eb81da7f6df729cdb5bc15cb1
-ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
+ms.sourcegitcommit: bd78a5d990c9e83174da1409076c22df8b35eafd
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 03/31/2019
-ms.locfileid: "822116"
+ms.locfileid: "926574"
 ---
 # <a name="export-payments-to-a-bank-file"></a>Export Payments to a Bank File
 When you are ready to make payments to your vendors, or reimbursements to your employees, you can export a file with the payment information on the lines on the **Payment Journal** page.
 You can then upload the file to your bank to process the related money transfers.

 In the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)], a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
 In North American versions, the same service can be used to send payment files as electronic funds transfer (EFT), however with a slightly different process.
-See step 6 in the "To export payments to a bank file" section.
+See step 6 in [To export payments to a bank file](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#to-export-payments-to-a-bank-file).

 > [!NOTE]
 >   Before you can export payment files from the payment journal, you must specify the electronic format for the involved bank account, and you must enable the bank data conversion service.
 For more information, see [Set Up Bank Accounts](bank-how-setup-bank-accounts.md) and [Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).
 In addition, you must select the **Allow Payment Export** check box on the **General Journal Batches** page.
 For more information, see [Working with General Journals](ui-work-general-journals.md).